 - Efficiency: An MPPT solar charger is now the standard replacing the less-efficient PWM.
 All EcoFlow solar generators use MPPT so that fluctuations in lighting and other conditions won’t throw a wrench in the works.

-Chances are, your shore power cable isn’t the same as a regular wall socket.
+Chances are, your shore power cable isn’t the same as a regular wall outlet – the prongs are diagonal.
 Even with a dog bone adapter, the amperage supplied by a solar generator might not be high enough to run bigger appliances.
-All the portable power stations in EcoFlow’s DELTA series output 20A, which might slide for a 30 amp RV if you have an adapter, but not for 50 amp.
+All of the portable power stations in EcoFlow’s DELTA series output 20A, which might slide for a 30 amp RV if you have an adapter, but not for 50 amp.
 DELTA Pro, our flagship portable power station, has both a 20A outlet and a 30A outlet, meaning you can power everything in your rig with solar energy.

 Check out this post for more on how portable power stations can integrate with your RV.

 Yes, given a couple of things: the panel’s connectors and output.
 Finding a cable that links your solar panels to your solar generator should be fairly easy since most panels use solar panel connectors.
 However, matching the solar panel’s output to the solar-powered generator’s input has nothing to do with brands.
 Below we’ll go into if or how many panels you can hook up.